gpavanb1/lyrics-comparison/README.md

 Those in `[` indicate possible options and those in `<` indicate optional arguments

-# Local lyrics translation
+## Local lyrics translation

 To utilize lyrics that are available locally, please create a `lyrics_text` folder with subfolders as `tamil` and `telugu`

 You can then add files with song names in lowercase and spaces replaced by `_`.
-For example, in `lyrics_text/tamil`, you can have a file named `pachai_nirame`.
+For example, in `lyrics_text/tamil`, you can have a file named `pachai_nirame.txt`.

 We will leave it upto the user to source lyrics from an appropriate source.
 ## Whom to contact?